Marcell Ozuna, the Marlins slugger not named Giancarlo Stanton

 In reality, we're not seeing more of these impressive shots.
 About 11.2 percent of home runs this season have traveled at least 430 feet, according to Home Run Tracker, which is actually down from 11.7 percent at this point a season ago.
 But because of the current ubiquity of highlight clips, it can feel like there have been more.
 That's not the fault of Ozuna, who is hitting the ball harder and farther more often than ever.

-According to the Statcast data at baseballsavant.com, Ozuna has upped his average exit velocity from 90.7 mph to 93.2, ranking 13th in the majors.
+According to the Statcast data at baseballsavant.com, Ozuna has increased his average exit velocity from 90.7 mph to 93.2, ranking 13th in the majors.
 That number jumps to 99 mph when he gets the ball in the air, which is the 10th-best number in the majors.
 And his 16 barreled balls -- defined as a well-struck ball with an estimated batting average/slugging percentage above .500/1.500 -- through Monday's action rank fifth.
 Ozuna is barreling up balls more than twice as often as he did a season ago.
-All of that mashing is paying off for Ozuna, who is hitting .325/.383/.642, all career-best marks, and has a .359 average on balls in play.
+All of that mashing is paying off for Ozuna, who is hitting .325/.387/.634, all career-best marks, and has a .359 average on balls in play.

 At 26, Ozuna should be in the early stages of his career peak, and all of this might simply reflect a super-talented player finally putting it all together.